safeplace-intl/virtual-community/README.md

 Specify the type of commit!
 ```

-See the [Apprentice Handbook](https://www.notion.so/Apprentice-Handbook-286800568746460885b9614b2ded5425) for more information on writing good commit messages.
+See the [github wiki](https://github.com/safeplace-intl/virtual-community/wiki/Writing-good-commit-messages) for more information on writing good commit messages.

 ## Links